phil294/coffeesense/docs/reference/Readme.md

 ```

 ## Noun
-- Vetur: a VSCode extension for Vue support.
+- CoffeeSense: a VSCode extension for Vue support.
 - VTI: a CLI for Vue file type-check, diagnostics or some feature.
 - VLS: vue language server, The core of everything.
 It is base on [language server protocol](https://microsoft.github.io/language-server-protocol/).